fossology/fossology/README.md

 Password: fossy
 ```

 **Note:** The test instance is not up to date with the latest release.
-The instance will reset every night at 2 am UTC and all the user uploaded data will be lost.
+The instance will reset every night at 2 am UTC and all the users' uploaded data will be lost.

 ## Documentation